ESPRI-Mod/synda/sdt/doc/rpm_install.md

 ## Files location

-Installing Synda from rpm package is multi-user (for single-user installation, see 'installation from source' method)
+Installing Synda from RPM package is multi-user (for single-user installation, see 'installation from source' method)

 * /etc/synda/sdt